ephbaum/EphWordsBlog/src/content/blog/2024/02/2024-02-05-history-fascinates-appalls-and-resonates.md

 There are fascinating stories such as learning about the "mystic invalid" in the mid-20's in Coos County, OR, who, in addition to murdering his sister-in-law, was said to have done so through the application of "mesmerism" of his "simple" nephew to perform the crime and, apparently, was also the mastermind / architect of dozens of murder plots of prominent people in the area.
 It's a wild story.

-There are "kidnapings" aplenty, including the first time J. Edger Hoover's G-Men had failed to save, Charlie Mattson in Tacoma, which spanned the region.
+There are "[kidnapings](https://www.wordnik.com/words/kidnaping)" aplenty, including the first time J. Edger Hoover's G-Men had failed to save a stolen child after [Charlie Mattson](https://www.historylink.org/File/8028) in Tacoma at the end of 1936, a story which spanned the region and ended up on the national stage!
 That story is tragic, and so is [Anna Nosko](https://www.columbian.com/news/2022/apr/03/clark-county-history-anna-nosko-murder-of-1923/)'s story, a young lady of 11 who was snatched from a path on her way home from school in picturesque Clark County, WA, assaulted, and murdered.

+Tragic stories have the unfortunate advantage of being interesting.

 It's amazing to read about former posses that were being formed here in the 1920's and 30's.